shenzhentechnologybudgetplanningtravel-tips

 Is a Shenzhen Tech Tour Worth ¥2,000?
 The Honest Math Most Sites Won't Show You

-A guided Shenzhen tech tour costs ¥800-2,500 per person.
+A guided Shenzhen tech tour costs ¥375–¥1,700 per person depending on tour and group size.
 For that price you get 5-8 tech experiences in one day, a bilingual guide, and access to spots you can't reach alone.
 Here's the full cost breakdown and honest assessment.

 What Does a Shenzhen Tech Tour Actually Include?